KOKULEBA/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display number of lines containing a word
+display lines with root and 3 after them